researca/blog/_posts/2024-03-12-researca-roadmap.md

 # 2025

+- **Learning path:** Convert articles to flash cards and get quizzed to trigger repetition learning based on any webpage
+    - ❌ Not started yet
 - **Improved crawler:** Handle proxy, captcha and automatically estimate a crawling frequency to avoid hitting sites too often.
     - ❌ Not started yet
 - **Podcastify:** Transform any article into a podcast.